ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 * 	**Target**.
 	The rule matcher matches the LHS of the rule (the template) against an expression in the program (the *target*).
 * 	**Substitution**.
-	A sucessful match finds a *substitution* S: a binding for each template variable, such that applying S to the LHS yields the target.
+	A successful match finds a *substitution* S: a binding for each template variable, such that applying S to the LHS yields the target.
 * 	After a successful match we replace the target expression with the substitution S applied to the RHS of the rule.